Resilience may prove to be your most important lifetime leadership skill.

 The most effective leaders build from every experience and invest in developing a deep well of resilience.
 Some, for example, have learned to harvest insights and learn from setbacks and failures.
 Others have developed a practice of appreciation, shining a light on the silver linings they see when they reframe adversity.
 Just like putting money in the bank, they can then draw strength from their resilience ‘account’ when they need it most.

-How about you, are you cultivating resilience in your own leadership?
+How about you?
+Are you cultivating resilience in your own leadership?
 Are you ready and able to tap into it when challenging situations arise?
 Or are you wondering, ‘what can I do to get started’?
 Your thoughts are critical inputs to resilience, so I encourage you to start by focusing your thinking on the present.

-Simple Resilience-Building Tracker: One of the ways of assessing your own resilience is to consider how long it takes you to bounce back when challenges and adversity strike.
+One of the ways of assessing your own resilience is to consider how long it takes you to bounce back when challenges and adversity strike.
 It is a question worth considering right now, and from time to time, as you begin building your skills as a resilient leader.
 Take note of your progress and celebrate yourself as you deepen your resilience.

 Focus on the Present

 One of the most powerful ways to be more resilient is to focus your thinking on the present.
-Be honest with yourself when faced with a particularly challenging situation: are you focussed on the present moment, or are your thoughts somewhere else?
+Be honest with yourself when faced with a particularly challenging situation: are you focused on the present moment, or are your thoughts somewhere else?

 Unless you are reflecting thoughtfully and constructively about the past—or intentionally looking ahead to plan—you are simply ruminating.